ElucidataInc/ElMaven/docs/IntroductiontoElMAVENCLI.rst

    * 'Minimum Signal/Baseline Ratio': ``minSignalBaseLineRatio type="float" value="2"``

-   * 'Min.
-Good Peak/Group'.
+   * 'Minimum Good Peak/Group'.
 Value should be less or equal to the number of samples: ``minGoodGroupCount type="int" value="1"``

    * 'Peak Classifier Model File'.
 The default model file can be found in the bin folder of El-MAVEN installation.
 Enter full path to the 'default.model' file: ``model type="string" value="0"``